LauraCancelaCastro/LauraCancelaCastro/README.md

   <li>👩‍🎓 I’m currently finishing Profesional Formation in <b>Web App Development</b> and getting ready for new learning experiences.</li>
   <li>🤝 I’m looking to collaborate on interesting projects that can help me <b>learn and improve</b>.</li>
   <li>📫 How to <b>reach me</b>: <a href="mailto:cancelacastrolaura@gmail.com">cancelacastrolaura@gmail.com</a>.</li>
+  <li>🗺 My two native languages are Spanish 🇪🇸 and Galician (which allows me to understand portuguese 🇵🇹) and I have
 </ul>
 <hr></hr>
 <h4>Want to learn more about me?
 You can find me in <!--the following social media--><a href="https://www.linkedin.com/in/laura-cancela-castro/">LinkedIn</a>.</h4>